Dungeon Studeo's 1995 Ford Crown Victorian

 run and is being sold as a parts car.

-After a few months of trying to sell it we gave up and
+After a few months of trying to sell it we gave

-car if the frame was fixable.
+been a nice car if the frame was fixable.